 The following instructions provide details on adding entity families, relationship families, or queries as query sources by selecting them individually.
 If you add as query sources both a relationship family and the associated entity families that participate in a relationship with one another, a link will be created automatically between those related query sources.
 To add related families as query sources in this way, you must be familiar with the relationships that exist in your database.

-Hint: Alternatively, you can add related families as query sources using the Add Related Family option, which lets you select the related families from the list of relationships that are defined for a given entity family in your database.
+Family option, which lets you select the related families from the list of relationships that are defined for a given entity family in your database.

 To add an entity family, relationship family, or query as a query source: